514: No Such Thing As A Computer Tower

 But he mentioned this fact, which came from a brilliant London Review of Books article by Jonah Goodman, and it's all about Swiss people who, until the early 20th century, loads of them had goiters, right?

 They can really limit your life if you have one.
-They make you wheeze, they weigh on your windpipe.
+They make you wheeze.

 They're really unpleasant to have, you know, and they're harmful.
 And everyone in Switzerland had them.